 A narcissist can use denial to bait or provoke you and trigger a negative response from you.
 The moment you stand up for yourself or react out of anger, they then use your response to make you seem like the abuser.
-This can make you feel shame, guilt and confusion about your own thoughts and perceptions.
+This can make you feel shame, guilt, and confusion about your own thoughts and perceptions.

 He writes “When you react, they’ll turn the tables and blame you for misunderstanding.
 Often, they’ll even deny that they ever said it.
 This is called gaslighting – blatantly doing or saying something, and then blaming the other party for misinterpreting it (or denying that it even took place).”

-Read also: Denial: A Serious, Invisible Problem
+Related: Denial: A Serious, Invisible Problem

 Narcissistic denial & delusion

 Narcissistic delusion happens when they constantly deny saying or doing something even though there may be evidence to prove otherwise.
-They will deny all the flavors you did for them, deny what they did to you, deny events that happened, deny conversations that took place, deny their behavior and even reality, if needed.
+They will deny all the flavors you did for them, deny what they did to you, deny events that happened, deny conversations that took place, deny their behavior and even reality if needed.

-Narcissistic denial is a conscious and constant practice which can even start to affect the narcissist’s reality.
+Narcissistic denial is a conscious and constant practice that can even start to affect the narcissist’s reality.
 Intentionally denying the truth can make them believe in their lies so strongly that they may become disconnected and detached from reality.